Egg Harbor City Council passes budget with no tax increase

 “I would think that the auditor’s attendance is more important though than having one council member there to announce the Hail Mary pass that you are all grabbing,” Cramer said, referring to the Boston Avenue property sale.

-Ricci, a Republican, is running for mayor against incumbent Democrat Lisa Jiampetti.
+Ricci is the declared Republican candidate for mayor to oppose incumbent Mayor Lisa Jiampetti.

-Cramer then detailed why council’s action could lead to increased taxes next year.

 “We tried to pass a budget with no increase to offset the suffering our residents are currently going through,” Trythall said.